 Now here we stand with four more mainstages under our belt: RLT originals The Lion and the Clown: A Rumi Lovesong for Beauty and the Beast and The Life and Death of Queen Margaret, and the contemporary plays She Kills Monsters and When Last We Flew, along with numerous staged readings, HousePlays, residencies, tours to multiple venues in the North East (including NYC and an award-winning trip to the Ithaca Fringe Festival), acting classes, workshops, open trainings, and kick-ass parties, and every single one of these projects has upheld those ideals to which we committed when we first began.
 It has been a real, live, half-decade for us, and if not for the support we received from YOU, we would not be where we are today.

 Now we are actually working on a five year plan.
-It includes an upcoming season of intimate and honest productions, including Ellen Morbyrne’s new play Far Reaches and an early workshop of Toby Vera Bercovici’s feminist adaptation Women Making Big Noises: Or, King Lear, the latter of which will feature RLT actors as well as artists from Maine and NYC.
-In 2020 we plan to produce our first full-scale musical and our first play for children.
+It includes an upcoming season of intimate and honest productions, including Ellen Morbyrne’s new play Far Reaches and an early workshop of Toby Vera Bercovici’s feminist adaptation When the Mind’s Free (inspired by King Lear), the latter of which will feature RLT actors as well as artists from Maine and NYC.
+In 2020 we plan to produce our first full-scale season of mainstage productions.
 We will continue to host open trainings, in which we strengthen and build our community.
 We will continue to offer workshops which give our fellow artists tools to make the world of theatre safer and more inclusive.
-Save the date for our popular Choreographing Intimacy workshop on August 17th!
+Check out our Classes & Workshops page to see all that we are currently offering!

 We are seeking a space, one we can share with other artists, to finally call our home base.